 Sarah Newman explores the food and traditions of Jewish festival, Lag b'Omer

-Lag b’Omer, which will be celebrated this year beginning at sundown on Wednesday 25th May until the evening of Thursday 26th May, is a minor Jewish holiday.
+Lag b’Omer, which will be celebrated this year from the evening of Saturday 13th May to in the evening of Sunday 14th May, is a minor Jewish holiday.
 It translates literally as the 33rd day of the Omer.
 After the first day of Passover (a week-long holiday), we begin counting the days with a special blessing, until the Jewish holiday of Shavuot, 49 days later.

 An omer is a sheaf of barley.
 In ancient times, during the spring harvest, Jews would bring barley offerings to the holy temple in Jerusalem.
 The counting of the omer later became a practice to mark the transition from the exodus of the Israelites from slavery in Egypt (Passover) to the receiving of the Torah (Shavuot).